Ethel

 Ethel's Story

 Ethel came to AAE with Fred in the spring of 2023.
-The pair had been adopted from a distressed sanctuary nearly three years ago.
+The pair had been adopted from a distressed sanctuary nearly three years prior.
 Unfortunately, it took considerable time for the adopters to earn the trust of these two sweet s-asses!
-They were unable to halter them.
-Ethel was unwilling to allow her hooves to be handled, let alone trimmed, and her hooves have gotten quite long.
+They were unable to halter them or handle their hooves.
+Ethel was unwilling to allow her hooves to be handled, let alone trimmed, and her hooves had gotten quite long.
 Though they were adored by their adopters, their adopters felt they had tried all they could to help them, but they were unable to do what was needed, so they contacted AAE to for help.

-Fred and Ethel will be available for adoption soon and only as a bonded pair.
+Fred and Ethel are available for adoption, only as a bonded pair.

 In general, there is a lot of activity around AAE including foot traffic in and out of paddock/pasture areas, mucking with wheelbarrows, grooming and care activities, weekly farrier visits.
 There are resident dogs, cats, chickens, and mini horses, as well as various wildlife including frequent turkeys and squirrels in and around paddock/pasture areas.
 AAE is situated on the corner of a busy road with high speed vehicles, trucks, and sirens.
 Tractors are used in and around pasture/paddock areas, trucks deliver feed, and a squeeze is occasionally used for unloading hay.
 Neighbors have weekly gardeners that utilize various power tools, and children that are active in yards adjacent to some stall/paddock areas.
 Horses at AAE are accustomed to a more active environment as opposed to a quiet/sterile environment.

-Fred and Ethel will be available for adoption soon and only as a bonded pair.
+Fred and Ethel are available for adoption, only as a bonded pair.

 In general, there is a lot of activity around AAE including foot traffic in and out of paddock/pasture areas, mucking with wheelbarrows, grooming and care activities, weekly farrier visits.
 There are resident dogs, cats, chickens, and mini horses, as well as various wildlife including frequent turkeys and squirrels in and around paddock/pasture areas.
 AAE is situated on the corner of a busy road with high speed vehicles, trucks, and sirens.
 Tractors are used in and around pasture/paddock areas, trucks deliver feed, and a squeeze is occasionally used for unloading hay.
 Neighbors have weekly gardeners that utilize various power tools, and children that are active in yards adjacent to some stall/paddock areas.
 Horses at AAE are accustomed to a more active environment as opposed to a quiet/sterile environment.